-D-1.
 Draw the potential energy diagram of the electrons indicating the potential and total energies inside the sample as well as in the empty space on either side.

-D-2.
 Use the Wave Function Sketcher and the steps listed above to create the wave functions for the electrons in each region.
 Sketch your result below.
 (Be sure to indicate the location of the boundaries.)

-D-3.
 Sketch the probability density and write a short interpretation.

-D-4.
-If the sample is 10 nm thick, how many wavelengths associated with the wave of the electron will have to pass through the sample, before the electron emerges on the other side?
+?
+If the sample is 10 nm thick, how many wavelengths of the electron wave will have to pass through the sample, before the electron emerges on the other side?